harel-coffee/dr_droid-auto/README.md

 ## version 0.1.1

-If you like this tool, citing the paper "Analysis of Code Heterogeneity for High-Precision Classification of Repackaged Malware."
-In Proceedings of Mobile Security Technologies (MoST), in conjunction with the IEEE Symposium on Security and Privacy.
-San Jose, CA. May 2016. is highly appreciated.
+If you like this tool, citing the paper "K. Tian, D. D. Yao, B. G. Ryder, G. Tan and G. Peng, "Detection of Repackaged Android Malware with Code-Heterogeneity Features," in IEEE Transactions on Dependable and Secure Computing, 2017" is highly appreciated.